Liverpool Frustrated By VAR As Brighton Snatch Late Equaliser - UrduPoint

 Liverpool Frustrated By VAR As Brighton Snatch Late Equaliser

-Brighton, United Kingdom, (APP - UrduPoint / Pakistan Point News - 28th Nov, 2020 ) :Liverpool were frustrated by VAR as Pascal Gross's controversial late penalty rescued a dramatic 1-1 draw for Brighton at the Amex Stadium on Saturday.
+Brighton, United Kingdom, (APP - UrduPoint / Pakistan Point News - 28th Nov, 2020 ) :Jurgen Klopp launched into a furious tirade about Liverpool's fixture schedule after Pascal Gross's controversial late penalty rescued a dramatic 1-1 draw for Brighton at the Amex Stadium on Saturday.

-But Liverpool were stunned in stoppage-time when Andrew Robertson's challenge on Danny Welbeck was ruled a penalty after Stuart Attwell overturned his initial decision.
+But Liverpool were stunned in stoppage time when Andrew Robertson's challenge on Danny Welbeck was ruled a penalty after Stuart Attwell used VAR to overturn his initial decision.

 Gross converted from the spot, leaving Klopp sarcastically applauding the officials at the end of a disappointing week for Liverpool after their shock Champions League defeat at home to Atalanta.